Here’s some advice: ask yourself these questions in order to optimise your space!

 First of all, humidity is one of the essential elements for effective wine maturing.
 It is therefore necessary to choose materials suitable for high humidity levels when you choose your storage method.

-In this way, favour high-quality, damp-proof materials.
+In this way, favour high-quality, damp-proof materials in wood or steel for example.

 You have two options: storage modules which allow you to stack your bottles or wine cases.